CHOICE POINT PSYCHOLOGY

 How to Choose the Right Psychology Supervisor

-A guide for provisional psychologists, clinical psychology registrars, and early career psychologists seeking supportive, reflective, and clinically grounded supervision.
+A practical guide for provisional psychologists, clinical psychology registrars, and early career psychologists looking for supervision that is supportive, reflective, and clinically grounded.

 Supervision Is More Than “Signing Off Hours”

-One of the most common misconceptions about supervision is that it is primarily administrative.
-While supervision does involve competency development and pathway requirements, effective supervision is usually far more reflective, collaborative, and clinically meaningful.
+One of the most common misconceptions about supervision is that it is mainly administrative.

 Good supervision often includes: